 On this page

-The Multicultural Education and Languages Committee (MELC) runs a grants program on behalf of the South Australian Minister for Education and Child Development.
+The Multicultural Education and Languages Committee (MELC) run a grants program on behalf of the South Australian Minister for Education and Child Development.
 The program is aimed at promoting languages and multicultural education in schools and children's services in South Australia.
+Through these experiential projects, students engage in diversity.

 The former Multicultural Education Committee (MEC) reviewed and designed the grants program to reinvigorate and refocus grant funding.
 The aim was to support contemporary and innovative initiatives where project outcomes and products could be shared with the wider educational community.